 It's worth remembering that 360 Reality Audio is still in its infancy and there's already so much to like.
 In time, it could be absolutely brilliant – it's just not a hugely persuasive reason to opt for Deezer over Tidal right now.

 While we prefer Tidal’s comprehensive layout and slightly superior sound quality, the main chink in Deezer’s armour is its current lack of hi-res audio.

 After all, subscribers to Tidal’s HiFi tier get access to over a million (typically 24-bit/96kHz) hi-res Masters in addition to CD-quality streaming – although they have to pay a little more for it at £19.99 ($19.99) per month.
 Amazon Music HD delivers hi-res tracks for £7.99 ($7.99) per month for Prime members and £9.99 ($9.99) per month without an Amazon Prime account.

 Deezer may still have hi-res in its sights, but all has gone quiet on that front since the announcement of its partnership with MQA back in September 2017.
 And until it comes as part of a competitive package, it doesn’t shine brightly enough to be the leading light in music streaming.

 Its core, non-HiFi subscription, meanwhile, falls just a whisker short of Spotify when it comes to ubiquity, discovery and presentation.

-But, while Deezer rather falls between the two stools of Tidal and Spotify right now, the addition of hi-res streams (and some of the hi-fi-focused features of Tidal) could actually one day see it become the best of both worlds.
+But, while Deezer falls between the two pillars of Tidal and Spotify right now, the addition of hi-res streams (and some of the hi-fi-focused features of Tidal) could one day see it become the best of both worlds.